burgrp/nanook-mb/README.md

 ### Analog sensors board to water flow sensors (#20, #21)
 Water flow sensors are available either with other connectors than JST-XH or with no connector at all.
-You need to crimp proper three wire JST-XH connectors as 1:GND, 2:DATA, 3:+5V.
+You need to crimp proper three wire JST-XH connectors as
+- 1: GND (black)
+- 2: SIGNAL (yellow)
+- 3: +5V (red)

 Water sensors are located as follows:
 - #20: "cold side water flow" - collector water loop